angelcamposm/atlas-catalog/README.md

 Atlas Catalog is a modern full-stack application designed to serve as a centralized and comprehensive inventory for all microservices, APIs, and digital assets within an organization.
 It consists of:

 - **Backend**: Laravel 11-based RESTful API for managing APIs, lifecycles, types, and metadata
--   **Frontend**: Next.js 15 application with TypeScript for consuming and visualizing the API catalog
+- **Frontend**: Next.js 16 application with TypeScript for consuming and visualizing the API catalog

 Key features include:

 - **Centralized Service Discovery**: A single source of truth for all your APIs and services.
 - **Rich Metadata Management**: Track essential information such as endpoints, versions, ownership, access policies, and documentation.
 - **Business Domain Organization**: Group services by business domains to provide clear context and ownership.
--   **Modern Web Interface**: Intuitive Next.js frontend with TypeScript and Tailwind CSS.
+- **Modern Web Interface**: Intuitive Next.js frontend with TypeScript, Tailwind CSS v4, and shadcn/ui components.
+- **Internationalization**: Built-in multi-language support with next-intl.
 - **Standardized & RESTful**: A clean, predictable API that follows modern best practices for easy integration.
 - **Extensible by Design**: Easily add new metadata or integrate with other developer tools.

 Whether you are a developer looking for service documentation, a platform engineer managing the ecosystem, or an architect designing new systems, Atlas Catalog provides the visibility and control needed to navigate your microservices landscape with confidence.